Bandtox/Topic-Modelling-using-LDA/README.md

 ## Repository Contents

-Code: Implementation of LDA algorithm using various libraries such as Gensim, Scikit-learn, and NLTK.
+- **Code**: Implementation of LDA algorithm using various libraries such as Gensim, Scikit-learn, and NLTK.
-Notebooks: Jupyter notebooks demonstrating how to preprocess text data, train LDA models, and visualize the results.
+- **Notebooks**: Jupyter notebook demonstrating how to preprocess text data, train LDA models, and visualize the results.
-Data: Sample dataset for experimenting with topic modeling algorithms.
+- **Data**: Sample dataset for experimenting with topic modeling algorithms.